mixmastamyk/console/docs/why.rst

-So ANSI escape codes for terminals have been standard on UNIX with the belt-and-suspenders crowd since the late seventies, and even saw use on DOS, the Amiga, and BBSs back in the day.
+So ANSI escape codes for terminals have been standard on UNIX with the belt-and-suspenders crowd since the late seventies, and even saw use on DOS, VMS, the Amiga, and BBSs back in the day.
-With the advent of macOS X (ten), a whole new generation of lumber-sexuals have exposed themselves(?) to the terminal environment and command-line
+With the advent of macOS X (ten), a whole new generation of lumber-sexuals have exposed themselves(?) to the terminal environment, command-line shells…
 *and liked it*.
  🤔